Kangna (song): Reception

 In 2012, "Kangna Tera Ni" was recreated for the Bollywood film Chaar Din Ki Chandni, directed by Samir Karnik and starring Tusshar Kapoor and Kulraj Randhawa.
 The recreated version, sung by Dr Zeus with music composed by Lumber, was released as part of the film’s soundtrack by T-Series.
 The song retained elements of the original 2003 track’s Bhangra style, adapted for the romantic comedy’s narrative, and was featured in promotional materials for the film.

 Controversy

-In 2019, Dr Zeus publicly criticized the makers of Bala (2019 film) for using "Kangna" and "Don’t Be Shy" without permission.
-In a tweet, he accused Bala’s producers, Maddock Films, and composers, including Badshah and Sachin-Jigar, of unauthorized use and threatened legal action.
-Maddock Films responded, stating that Karman Entertainment, the rights holder for "Don’t Be Shy," had granted a license for its recreation in Bala, starring Ayushmann Khurrana, Bhumi Pednekar, and Yami Gautam.
-The recreated song’s video, released on October 18, 2019, gained significant online attention, with promotional banter between Badshah and Khurrana.
-The controversy over "Kangna"’s use remained unresolved in public discussions.
+In 2019, Dr Zeus publicly criticized the makers of Bala for using "Kangna" and "Don't Be Shy" without permission.
+In a tweet, he accused Balas producers, Maddock Films, and composers, including Badshah and Sachin–Jigar, of unauthorized use and threatened legal action.
+Maddock Films responded, stating that Karman Entertainment, the rights holder for "Don't Be Shy," had granted a license for its recreation in Bala, starring Ayushmann Khurrana, Bhumi Pednekar, and Yami Gautam.
+The recreated song's video, released on October 18, 2019, gained significant online attention, with promotional banter between Badshah and Khurrana.
+The controversy over "Kangna"'s use remained unresolved in public discussions.